The Namesake (film): Plot

-Gogol becomes a lazy, pot-smoking teenager indifferent to his cultural background.
+Gogol becomes a lazy, cannabis-smoking teenager who is indifferent to his cultural background.
 He resents many of the customs and traditions his family upholds and doesn't understand his parents.
-After a summer trip to India before starting college at Yale, Gogol starts opening up to his culture and becomes more accepting of it.
+After an eight-month long trip to India before starting college at Yale, Gogol starts opening up to his culture and becomes more accepting of it.

+Shortly after his eighteenth birthday, much to his parents' annoyance, Gogol legally changes his name to "Nikhil" (the name he had supposedly refused to be addressed by when he was in kindergarten).
+In college, Gogol uses his "good name" Nikhil (later shortened to Nick).

-After college, Gogol uses his "good name" Nikhil (later shortened to Nick).
-He works as an architect and dates Maxine (Jacinda Barrett), a white American woman from a wealthy background, who is clueless about their cultural differences.
-Gogol falls in love with Maxine and introduces her to his parents, who struggle to understand his modern, American perspectives on dating, marriage and love.
+After graduation, he works as an architect.
+He dates Maxine, a white American woman from a wealthy background, who is clueless about their cultural differences.
+Gogol introduces her to his parents, who struggle to understand his modern, American perspectives on dating, marriage and love.
 They are hesitant and guarded when meeting her.
-Gogol gets along with Maxine's family and feels closer to them than he does his own family.
+Gogol gets along with Maxine's family and feels closer to them than he does to his own family.

-Before he goes to Ohio for a teaching apprenticeship, Ashoke tells Gogol the story of how he came up with his name.
-Shortly after, while Gogol is on vacation with Maxine's family, Ashoke dies.
-Grieving, Gogol tries to be more like what he thinks his parents want him to be and begins following cultural customs more closely.
-He grows distant from Maxine and eventually breaks up with her.
+Before Ashok goes to Ohio for a teaching apprenticeship, he tells Gogol the story of the nearly fatal train accident he had suffered years ago back in India and how he came up with his son's name.
+Shortly after, while Gogol is on vacation with Maxine's family, Ashoke suffers a heart attack and dies in Cleveland, where he had moved temporarily for work.
+His wife Ashima stayed behind in their home.

+Grieving, Gogol tries to be more like what he thinks his parents want him to be and begins following Indian cultural customs more closely.
+He grows distant from Maxine and eventually breaks up with her due to their cultural differences.

-Gogol rekindles a friendship with Moushumi (Zuleikha Robinson), the daughter of family friends.
+Gogol rekindles a friendship with Moushumi, the daughter of family friends.
 They begin dating and soon after get married.
 However, the marriage is short-lived as Moushumi, bored with being a wife, starts having an affair with an old boyfriend from Paris.
 Gogol divorces her, while Ashima blames herself for pressuring Gogol to marry a fellow Bengali.
-Gogol returns home to help Ashima pack the house when he finds the book Ashoke gave him as a graduation present.
+Gogol returns home to help Ashima pack up the house.
+He comes across the book (The Collected Tales and Plays by Nikolai Gogol) which Ashoke had given him after his college graduation.
 Searching for comfort, and accepting his new life alone, Gogol finally reads the stories written by his namesake on the train home.

-As well as depicting Gogol/Nikhil's experiences, the film describes the courtship and marriage of Ashima and Ashoke, and the effect on the family from Ashoke's early death from a massive heart attack.
-Through experiencing his father's funeral rites on the banks of the Ganges, Gogol begins to appreciate Indian culture.
-Ashima's decision to move on with her life, selling the suburban family home and returning to Calcutta for part of each year, unifies and ends the story.
+In addition to depicting Gogol/Nikhil's experiences, the film explores the courtship and marriage of Ashima and Ashoke, and the effect on the family from Ashoke's early death..
+By carrying out his father's funeral rites on the banks of the Ganges, Gogol begins to appreciate Indian culture.
+Ashima's decision to sell the suburban American family home and return to Kolkata for part of each year, unifies and closes the film.